Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Popular Uses

-Apple is used in many desserts, such as apple pie and apple crisp; they are also made into apple butter and jelly.
-The popular products are apple juice, candy apples, toffee apples.
-However mostly, apples are eaten raw.
+Apple is used in many desserts, such as apple pie and apple crisp; they are made into apple butter and jelly.
+Popular products are apple juice, candy apples, and toffee apples.
+However, mostly, apples are eaten raw.
 Green papaya is used in cooking.
 The young leaves of the papaya are steamed and eaten like spinach [3] [4].

 NUTRITION

-We compared the nutritional consents of apple and papaya.
-To understand the difference between these fruits, have a look at our nutrition infographic below.
+We compared the nutritional contents of apples and papaya.
+To understand the difference between these fruits, see our nutrition infographic below.

 Calories

-Papaya and apple contain almost similar amounts of calories.
-Nevertheless, the calories level of apples is a bit higher than in papaya.
+Papaya and apples contain almost similar amounts of calories.
+Nevertheless, apples' calorie level is a bit higher than that of papaya.
 Apple has 52 calories per 100 g, and papaya has 43 calories per 100g.
-The amount of food energy is about 215 kJ, while papaya contains 179 kJ [5].

 Minerals

 Papaya is relatively richer in minerals than an apple.
-The amount of magnesium and calcium in papaya is two times higher than in apples.
-Papaya contains more iron, potassium, zinc, and copper than an apple.
-On the other hand, an apple contains less sodium, suitable for high blood pressure [6] [7].
+Its magnesium and calcium content is two times higher than that of apples.
+Papaya also contains more iron, potassium, zinc, and copper than an apple.
+On the other hand, an apple contains less sodium, which is suitable for high blood pressure [6] [7].

 Mineral Comparison